Skip to Content

 Should I Feed Kibble To My Dog?

 Now that you know the pros and cons of feeding kibble to your dog, you can see that it can be a convenient choice.
-However, it is not a universal choice which is why other forms of dog food can exist.
+However, it is not a universal choice, so other forms of dog food can exist.

 Best practices for feeding kibble to your dog:

-• Moisten the kibble – From water to wet food, you have plenty of options in terms of things you can add to the kibble to make it moist.
+• Moisten the kibble – From water to wet food, you have plenty of options for adding things to the kibble to make it moist.
 Don’t limit your dog’s food intake to dry kibble.

 • Don’t neglect vitamins and minerals – Vitamins, minerals, and fiber are pretty important alongside essential fatty acids.
 Ensure to include food items that contain vitamins and fiber to raise a healthy pet.